What is C-Section (Cesarean Section) Delivery?

 • Uterine Closure: The surgeon sutures or staples the uterus and abdominal wall incisions to close them.
 Proper closure is essential to prevent bleeding and infection.

-• Monitoring and Recovery: The mother is moved to a recovery area where medical professionals closely monitor her after the surgery.
-Blood pressure, heart rate, and other vital signs are monitored to ensure her well-being.
+• Monitoring and Recovery: The mother is moved to the recovery area and closely monitored for vital signs like blood pressure, heart rate, etc.

 • Postoperative Care: The mother will receive pain management and guidance on postoperative care.
 She is advised to take it easy, avoid heavy lifting, and follow any instructions provided by the medical team.

-Cesarean section (C-section) deliveries are recommended in cases where vaginal birth is not advisable or safe for the mother or the baby.
-Medical professionals make this decision based on various factors and conditions that may arise during pregnancy or labour.
-Some common indications for C-section delivery include:
+Doctors advise Cesarean section (C-section) deliveries when a vaginal birth is not possible or safe for the mother or the baby.
+Find various factors and conditions or indications that may arise during pregnancy or labour that lead to C-section delivery:

-• Failure to Progress in Labor: If labour is not progressing as expected and the cervix is not dilating, or the baby is not descending, a C-section may be performed to ensure the safety of the mother and the baby.
+• Failure to Progress in Labor: If labour is not progressing as expected, the cervix is not dilating, or the baby is not descending.

-• Breech Presentation: If the baby is positioned feet or buttocks first (breech presentation) instead of head-first, a C-section may be recommended due to the increased risks associated with vaginal delivery in such cases.
+• Breech Presentation: If the baby is positioned feet or buttocks first (breech presentation) instead of a head, which increases risks associated with vaginal delivery in such cases.

 • Placental Abruption: Placental abruption is when the placenta detaches from the uterine wall before delivery, leading to significant bleeding and endangering both mother and baby.

-• Multiple Pregnancy: In cases of twins, triplets, or other multiples, a C-section may be recommended if vaginal delivery is risky due to the positioning of the babies.
+• Multiple Pregnancy: In cases of twins, triplets, or other multiples, vaginal delivery is risky due to the positioning of the babies.

 • Previous C-Section: If a woman has had a prior C-section, she might be recommended a repeat C-section for subsequent deliveries due to concerns about uterine rupture during a vaginal birth after a cesarean (VBAC).